BradleyCulley/bradleyculley.github.io/_posts/2026-02-03-slivers-of-nature.md

 <p>
 Another time, I walked through a Virginia mini-park with my father.
-It's perhaps no accident, but rather shared inclination, that that's what we did — rather than, say, going to a museum.
+It's perhaps no accident, but rather shared inclination, that that's what we did, rather than, say, going to a museum.
 </p>

 <hr/>